2i2c-org/infrastructure/docs/hub-deployment-guide/runbooks/phase3/index.md

    In order to protect sensitive tokens, our CI/CD pipeline will **not** print testing output to its logs.
    You will need to run the [health check locally](hubs:manual-deploy:health-check) to inspect these logs.
    ```

-10. Log in to the hub and ensure that the hub works as expected from a user's perspective.
+9. **Log in to the hub**

+   And ensure that the hub works as expected from a user's perspective.

-11. Send a link to the hub's Community Representative(s) so they can confirm that it works from their perspective as well.
+10. Send a link to the hub's Community Representative(s) so they can confirm that it works from their perspective as well.